FinA1ee/FinA1ee/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Zhu (Jack) Yuchen, a passionate full-stack engineer.
+I'm Zhu (Jack) Yuchen, a passionate full-stack engineer🧑‍💻.

+**Work**
 - 🔭 I’m currently working in Kuaishou, Beijing as a Font-End developer.
-- 🌱 I’m currently learning three.js as Web 3D solution.
+- 🌱 I’m currently learning Three.js as a web 3D solution.
 - 😄 Professional Experience: 1 year.
+- 🤟 My Motto: Make the world a better place.

+**Life**
+- ❤️ What I Love: Travel ✈️ Basketball 🏀 Guitar 🎸 Movies & TVs 🍿
-- ⚡ Fun fact: I watched all 8 seasons of Game of Throne in just 1 month.
+- ⚡ Fun fact: I watched all 8 seasons of Game of Throne in 3 weeks.
 (Tyrion My Boy~!)

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.